CyberCosmos24/Cosmos-Tool/README.md

 ```
 /PROJECTS/Comsos-Tool/[FOLDERNAME]# python3 [file]
 ```
-You can you use python or python3 to run these files but python3 is prefered.
+You can use python or python3 to run these files but python3 is prefered.